 The Crusade ministry exists to work in partnership with CBC Churches to win, build, train and send qualified and committed disciple-makers who will evangelize and plant vibrant indigenous, self-reproducing and God-glorifying churches in Cameroon and beyond.
 Her objective to evangelize Cameroon and beyond is accomplished through the Jesus film projections and discipleship training (NLTC).
 The trainees are empowered for mass evangelism, door-door witnessing and one-on-one presentation of the gospel.

-During her 28 years of existence, Crusade Ministry has not just strengthened many weak churches but has impacted many lives in Cameroon and out of Cameroon with the gospel - over 115 churches planted in Cameroon and over 20 churches in Nigeria; and 15,640 have made definite commitments for Christ in over 80 communities.
+During her 28 years of existence, Crusade Ministry has not just strengthened many weak churches but has impacted many lives in and out of Cameroon with the gospel - over 115 churches planted in Cameroon and over 20 churches in Nigeria; and 15,640 have made definite commitments for Christ in over 80 communities.
 In partnership with Chosen Children program of the CBC Health Services, over 1500 children have made commitments with God.

-Mission and Objective of The Ministry
+Mission and Objective of the Ministry

 The worship and music ministry of the Cameroon Baptist Convention exists to propagate the gospel through music and worship in the context of Cameroon and beyond, to educate and equip church musicians and congregations in sound theology of music, performance and worship art for proficient administration of music and worship in light of the scriptures.
-It also intend to intentionally attempt to retrieve and preserve our rich cultural and musical heritage which is fast disappearing in favour of foreign and contemporary trends.
-The ministry is charged with organizing music and worship at all levels of the convention in both training and performance.
+It also intends to intentionally attempt to retrieve and preserve our rich cultural and musical heritage which is fast disappearing in favor of foreign and contemporary trends.
+This ministry is charged with organizing music and worship at all levels of the convention in both training and performance.

 Brief Description on How This Ministry Operates

-The music and worship ministry is made up of a national committee which is supervised by the director of Evangelism and missions and headed by a national music and worship coordinator who must be a holder of at least a Bachelor degree in church music.
-Members of this committee are the national music directors of all the national combined choirs, NACOMEC, NACOVEC, NACOFREC and NAPT, two persons appointed by the director of evangelism and missions and the heads of the music departments in CBTS Ndu and CBS Kumba.
+The music and worship ministry is made up of a national committee which is supervised by the director of Evangelism and Missions and headed by a National Music and Worship Coordinator who must be a holder of at least a Bachelor degree in church music.
+Members of this committee are the National Music Directors of all the National Combined Choirs, NACOMEC, NACOVEC, NACOFREC and NAPT, two persons appointed by the director of evangelism and missions and the heads of the music departments in CBTS Ndu and CBS Kumba.
 This structure runs down to the local church.

 Challenges and Areas of Needs

-- The greatest need for the time is to be able to see the gospel spread throughout the nation and beyond.
+- The greatest need for the time is to be able to see the Gospel spread throughout the nation and beyond.